ECC-BFMC/Embedded_Platform/doc/source/hardware/encoder.rst

 Encoder namespace
 =================

-In the 'encoder' namespace are implemented the rotary speed encoder functionalities, it contains two interfaces to access filtered and non-filtered values and two class with encoder services.
+In the 'encoder' namespace, the rotary speed encoder functionalities are implemented.
+It contains two interfaces to access filtered and non-filtered values and two classes with encoder services.

 .. image:: ../pics/diagrams/pics/Class_Encodder.png
     :align: center

 .. doxygenclass::  hardware::encoders::IEncoderGetter
    :project: myproject